How to Make Christmas Pay for Itself

 Make Seasonal Money

-Others I know put up Christmas trees and decorations or sell Christmas themed things online during November and December.
+Put up Christmas trees and decorations for a fee, or sell Christmas themed things online during November and December.

 Offer your services for cleaning, ironing, mowing lawns, and prepping homes for bushfires and storms (e.g. cleaning out gutters, clearing debris from around homes etc.)